 - Leftovers are great for breakfast, and this combination of summer fruit makes a healthy dessert, too!

 - Make sure to cut your fruit into bite-sized pieces, especially if there are children at the gathering.
 Grapes should be cut in half to minimize a choking hazard.

-- Add all the fruit to the bowl, except the bananas and peaches which will brown or oxidize when exposed to the air.
+- PRO-Tip: You can prep most of this salad the day before you plan to serve it.
+Add all the fruit to the bowl, except the bananas and peaches which will brown or oxidize when exposed to the air.
 Cover the bowl with plastic wrap.